The NIHR Academy is responsible for the development and coordination of NIHR academic training, career development and research capacity development.

 ACFs and CLs - locally funded which are not NIHR badged

-Trainees in Infrastructure <25% funded.
+Individuals based in Infrastructure and Schools <25% funded.

 Research delivery staff (CRN and Infrastructure)

 PIs + Co-Investigators on any NIHR funded grant – supported posts doing PhDs